PriyaBasker/Interact_with_music_api/README.md

 * Need internet connection the application to work. css and api calls uses  calls to web
 * css is extracted from www.w3schools.com/w3css/ and used in this sample
 * Generated plots are saved as images and displayed in dashboard
-* Functions are made generic as possible and modularised
+* Functions are made generic as much as possible and modularised

 ## Types of plots in dashboard
 * Statics
+    * Maximum number of words in a Song
+    * Mean Words
+    * Median Words in a Song
+    * Minimum number of words in a Song
+    * Modal Words in a Song
+    * Standrad deviation
 * Histogram
 * Word Cloud
 * Sentiment Analysis

-## Applcation layout
+## Application layout

     .
     ├── src                      # Source files
     ├────── config               # Config files (parameters used in application) ├────── data                 # Data files  (functions to fetch data such as artists, title, lyrics) ├────── helper               # Helper files (modular functions used in application)